linode/docs/docs/linode-writers-formatting-guide.md

 Use the *file* format when adding the content of a whole file to a guide.
 If only a part of the file is being shown, use the *file excerpt* format.
 Exceptionally long files should be shown in parts and have the whole file linked, if needed.

-Within the file formatting, a code language or syntax can be defined next to the `:   ~~~` line to set how the text is displayed.
-A list of all available languages and examples can be found [here](http://rouge.jayferd.us/demo).
+Within the file formatting, a code language or syntax should be defined next to the `:   ~~~` line to set how the text is displayed.
+A list of supported languages with examples can be found [here](http://rouge.jayferd.us/demo).

 Example: File format